If you’d told me 20 years ago that I’d be giving birth at home I would have laughed in your face.

-Overall, there are slightly higher risks associated with giving birth at home if it is your first child but these risks are still relatively low.
-In a 2011 study, 9.3 out of 1,000 planned home births by first time mothers resulted in serious complications as opposed to 5.3 in labour wards and 4.5 in freestanding midwifery units.
+Yes, you always have the legal right to choose a home birth including with your first baby.
+There are slightly higher risks associated with giving birth at home with your first child but these risks are relatively low.
+In a 2011 study, 9.3 out of 1,000 planned home births by first time mothers resulted in serious complications.
+This was as opposed to 5.3 in labour wards and 4.5 in freestanding midwifery units.

 Can I have a home birth if I am high risk?

-Let’s establish one thing first: you are completely and utterly, 100% entitled to give birth at home whatever your circumstances.
-Some people believe home birth is illegal in a high risk pregnancy but this is not true.
-Medical staff have no authority to dictate where you can or can’t give birth – they are there to provide you with advice and you have the right to take or ignore that advice.
+You are legally entitled to give birth at home whatever your physical health circumstances.
+Some people believe home birth is illegal in a high risk pregnancy but this isn’t true.
+Medical staff have no authority to dictate where you can or can’t give birth.
+The only rare exceptions are when a woman has severe mental health issues and is unable to make decisions for herself.

 Can I have a home birth with twins (or more)?

-In the UK a home birth with twins is rare as pregnancies with multiple babies are considered high risk and are therefore usually planned within an obstetric unit under the care of a consultant.
+In the UK a home birth with twins is rare.
+Pregnancies with multiple babies are considered high risk and are usually planned as a hospital birth under the care of a obstetrician.

-As is the case with any pregnancy, however, you are entitled to give birth at home if you wish to and a home birth with twins is possible.
-They are most often attended by independent, private midwives specialising in multiple births.
+However, you are always entitled to give birth at home if you wish and a home birth with twins is possible.
+They are usually attended by independent, private midwives specialising in multiple births.

-However, the risks with twin births include premature birth and the need for resuscitation so there are strong arguments in favour of following medical advice.
-There is an excellent (albeit archived) page on the arguments for and against twin home birth here with additional resources and home birth videos.
+The risks with twin births include premature birth and the need for resuscitation.
+There are many strong arguments in favour of following medical advice and choosing a hospital birth.
+There’s an excellent page on the arguments for and against twin home birth here with additional resources and home birth videos.